OpenGHz/Imitate-All/README.md

 If CKPT_DIR and STATS_PATH don't exist, they will be automatically created and relevant files will be written.

-## Model Training
+## Policy Training

-> Please complete [Model Training Environment Setup](#installation) and [Parameter Configuration](#parameter-configuration) first (training with at least 2 data instances is required; otherwise, an error will occur due to the inability to split the training and validation sets).
+> Please complete [Policy Training Environment Setup](#installation) and [Parameter Configuration](#parameter-configuration) first (training with at least 2 data instances is required; otherwise, an error will occur due to the inability to split the training and validation sets).

 Navigate to the repo folder and activate the Conda environment: